Jenpatrick/Brushless-Dom-Nerf-esp32/README.md

 # Original credit and many thanks go to https://github.com/airzone-sama for a ton of help and advice.

-## A HOW-TO And Bill Of Materials, and maybe a wiring video and doc will appear by March 2019.
+## A HOW-TO And Bill Of Materials, and maybe a wiring video and doc will appear by May 2019.

 ---------------------------------------